danfuzz/samizdat/README.md

 This project is an incomplete work-in-progress.

 * Much of the documentation is more aspirational than factual.
-* There are tons of rough edges and *many* things missing from the implementation.
+* There are tons of rough edges and *many* things missing from both the design and implementation.
+* The code is aimed *way* more at ease-of-understanding and ease-of-modification than efficiency.
 * Nearly everything is subject to change.

 - - - - - - - - - -